Vitamin C – just like the B vitamins – is one of the water-soluble vitamins (and water-soluble antioxidants).

 Vitamin C as an electron donor and reducing agent:

-- Antioxidant effect (by oxidation of L-ascorbic acid to biologically inactive dehydro-ascorbic acid)
+- Antioxidant effect (through oxidation of L-ascorbic acid to biologically inactive dehydroascorbic acid)

-- Degradation of superoxide radical to H2O2 and hydroxyl radical to H2O
+- Breakdown of superoxide radical to H2O2 and hydroxyl radical to H2O

 - Reduction of oxidized antioxidants (such as GSH, Vit E)